 Some costs can sneak up on you if you’re not prepared:

 - Dining: Disney offers dining options for every budget.
 A quick-service meal averages $20-$30, while table-service meals range from $40-70 per person.
 Don’t forget special experiences like character dining, which can cost $50–75 per adult.
-You can pre-pay for your dining with your vacation package with one of 2 Disney dining plans that are currently offered to avoid unexpected costs.
+You can pre-pay for your dining with your vacation package.
+Use one of 2 Disney dining plans that are currently offered.
+This helps avoid unexpected costs.

 - Transportation: Staying on-site includes complimentary resort/park transportation.
 Off-site guests may need to budget for car rentals or rideshares.